 We have all heard the verse from the Bible: “Blessed are the peace-makers for they shall inherit the earth.”
 That sounds like quite a rewarding, honorable mission.
 So peace is a desirable and good quality.
 But what kind of peace is it that offers such a reward?

-Peace on earth between nations and individual peace are interrelated.
-But inner peace is a home grown commodity; beginning with the seeds of loving ourselves as babies then as children.
+Inner peace is a home grown commodity; beginning with the seeds of loving ourselves as babies then as children.
 Add the nourishment of loving parents; give the sunshine of growth from personal experiences, life lessons and a love for our Creator/Spirit/God as well as our fellow man, and our own peace will hopefully grow.
-Nurture this with years of love and affirmation from our family, friends, teachers and spouses and we may see ourselves in an even better light and truly appreciate the gifts we have to enable us to face life.
+Add years of love and affirmation from our family, friends, teachers and spouses and we may see ourselves in an even better light and truly appreciate the gifts we do have.

 But all too often somewhere along the way, some of us lose that sense of self worth.
 That point when “I did good!” becomes, “I can’t do anything right!”
-This metamorphosis can happen from any number of tragic life events or changes.
-These stressors can grip our confidence in its talons and squeeze the life out of it.
+This metamorphosis can happen from any number of tragic life events or changes that can grip our confidence in its talons and squeeze the life out of it.

 Christians, Alcoholics Anonymous and other healing groups often quote The Prayer of Serenity: “God grant me the serenity to accept the things I can not change; courage to change the things I can change; and the wisdom to know the difference.”
 Interestingly enough when you look up serenity, the first three definitions are: calmness, hush and peace.